Rephidock/Rephidock.GeneralUtilities/README.md

 ### `.Collections` namespace

-The following methods for work with enumerables exist:

 | Method (`GeneralEnumerableExtensions`)  | Summary                                 |
 |-----------------------------------------|-----------------------------------------|
 | (extension) `T.Yield<T>`                | Wraps anything in a `IEnumerable<T>`    |
 | (extension) `IEnumerable<T>.JoinString` | A fluent way to call `string.Join`      |
 | (extension) `char[].JoinString`         | A fluent way to call string constructor |
 | (extension) `T[].SplitIntoSegments`     | "Splits" array into `ArraySegment<T>`s  |

 This package also implements some methods that were added in .NET7 as extensions for .NET6